 Audio tours are also available at an additional cost.
 The audio guides can be hired from the visitor’s centre when you arrive.

-Things to bring to Port Arthur
+Things to bring to your Hobart to Port Arthur day tour

 - Dress in comfortable, layered clothing